 - Feed Type: Custom Post Type

-- Description: Contains latest posts for a custom type (e.g. book)
+- Description: RSS feed displaying latest items for a custom type (e.g. book)

 - Example Feed: http://yourdomain.com/feed/?post_type=book

-Remember to let your visitors know that they can subscribe to your RSS feed.
-Make sure you place a ’subscribe to RSS’ link or button in a visible location …
+Remember to let visitors know that they can subscribe to your RSS feeds.
+Make sure you place your ’subscribe to RSS’ button image somewhere visible …

-Finally, keep in mind that other sites will only want to subscribe to your content if your information is useful, educational, or highly engaging.
-In other words, you must provide high-quality information that will add great value to their sites and benefit their visitors.
+Also, keep in mind that other website owners will only want to syndicate your content if you provide your subscribers with high-quality content that can add great value to their sites and benefit their visitors.

-(Add someone else’s content and get others to subscribe to your content with RSS!)
+(Easily add content to your site and get other sites to subscribe to your content with RSS feeds!)

 Also, don’t forget to subscribe to our RSS feed 🙂